Patient Data Management

 We only share relevant and necessary information with other health professionals and here are some examples of how we do this:

-- Summary Care Record via a secure web portal allowing other healthcare professionals E.G. ambulance staff or A&E clinicians to access key health information to enable them to provide safe and effective immediate care.
-Please inform a receptionist if you would like more information or would prefer to 'opt out'.
-You can also decide to 'opt in' to share more detailed data.
+- Summary Care Record via a secure web portal allowing other healthcare professionals.
+For example ambulance staff or Accident and Emergency (A&E) clinicians to access key health information to enable them to provide safe and effective immediate care.
+Please inform a receptionist if you would like more information or would prefer to ‘opt out’.
+You can also decide to ‘opt in’ to share more detailed data.

 - Remote consultations at the Extended Primary Care Service via our secure clinical IT system.
 This allows clinical staff at the Extended Primary Care Service based at Spa Medical to view your medical records when you have an appointment with them.
 You will be asked give your consent for them to do this before your appointment starts.